 Keep it clean and uncluttered.

 When it comes to a meditation space, oftentimes less is more.
 You want this space to feel light, bright, and clean.
 And, having clutter around you will most likely have you feeling more cluttered in your mind.
 Try to choose an area that has distractions like the TV or your computer out of sight.
-Remember, the whole point of meditation is to remove stress from your life, so don’t create extra stress by trying to perfect an over-the-top meditation space.
-You want a minimal, no-frills, quiet and relaxing space that instantly makes you feel calm when you step into it.
+Remember, the whole point of meditation is to remove stress from your life, so don’t create extra stress by trying to perfect over-the-top meditation space.
+You want a minimal, no-frills, quiet, and relaxing space that instantly makes you feel calm when you step into it.

 Bring in nature.

-You can choose any natural elements you like or any type of nature that brings you joy—this can be a potted plant, a vase of cut flowers, a small succulent garden, jars filled with sand or seashells, or even a small electric water fountain that trickles in the corner if you have space—(talk about zen vibes!)
+You can choose any natural elements you like or any type of nature that brings you joy—this can be a potted plant, a vase of cut flowers, decorative branches, a small succulent garden, jars filled with sand or seashells, or even a small electric water fountain that trickles in the corner if you have space—(talk about zen vibes!)
 If you’re trying to keep things compact, built-in shelving is an ideal way to display lots of little green things without encroaching on valuable real estate in your space.

 Add a personal touch.

 When creating your mediation space, you definitely want to include some of your own personal touches.
+Brent is big on infusing sentimentality.
+In fact, every inch of their home is layered in meaning.
 This can be anything from a smell, sound, or object that particularly soothes your body and relaxes your mind.
 Think of incorporating things like a diffuser with essential oils, candles, bells, chimes, crystals, a statue of Buddha, mala beads, words of affirmation, or artwork.
 Adding any of these to your space are great ways to create a serene and peaceful environment that feels unique to you, and allows you to get excited and focused on meditating.